 Winter is a great time for walks!
 The sun is not your enemy, and movement warms you up.

-Walk the Arboretum Trail and soak up the sun (instead of hiding in the shade); feel the crisp winter air on your face as you glide on one of our Cathedral Oaks swings; and look for foraging squirrels among our native Texas oaks.
+Walk the Arboretum Trail and soak up the sun (instead of hiding in the shade); feel the crisp winter air on your face as you swing in the Cathedral of Oaks; and look for foraging squirrels among our native Texas oaks.
 You can also check out our third Fortlandia exhibition through Jan.
 31.

 Explore our Savanna Meadow Trail and listen to the ephemeral creek babbling after a winter rain.

 Go on a sculpture hunt!
 Head out in search of J.J.
-Priour’s “Local Light & Water” sculptures, situated throughout the grounds and on display through May 28.
+Priour’s “Local Light & Water” sculptures, situated throughout the grounds.

 We’ve got you covered.

-Stop in the Wildflower Café for a warm lunch or beverage … we hear their cookies are great too.
+Stop at Wildflower Café for a warm lunch or beverage … we hear their cookies are great too.